-Are OptiBac Probiotics suitable on a FODMAPs diet?
+Are OptiBac supplements suitable on a FODMAPs diet?

-The FODMAPs Diet (which stands for Fermentable Oligo-, Di-, Mono-saccharides and Polyols) was first developed in 1999 by a team at Monash University in Melbourne, Australia with the aim of relieving digestive symptoms associated with Irritable Bowel Syndrome (IBS).
+The FODMAPs Diet (which stands for Fermentable Oligo-, Di-, Mono-saccharides and Polyols) was first developed in 1999 by a team at Monash University in Melbourne, Australia with the aim of relieving digestive symptoms associated with Irritable Bowel Syndrome (IBS) (head over to the Probiotics Learning Lab for the glossary).
 It has since been adapted by researchers at King’s College London and implemented at Guy’s and St Thomas’ NHS Foundation Trust in London.

 The FODMAPs diet focuses on avoiding a number of short chain carbohydrates which cannot be broken down and absorbed by the small intestine, namely oligosaccharides, disaccharides and monosaccharides.
 It is believed that the fermentation of these carbohydrates can trigger symptoms such as bloating, abdominal pain, changes in bowel movements etc.

-Some of the products in our range contain prebotics as a food source for our probiotic strains, which are Fructooligosaccharides (FOS), so are therefore not strictly FODMAPs friendly.
-You can read more about ‘What are Prebiotics?’
+Some of the products in our range contain Fructooligosaccharides (FOS), so are therefore not strictly FODMAPs friendly.

-The following OptiBac Probiotics supplements contain the prebiotic FOS :-
+The following OptiBac supplements contain the FOS :-

 Having said that, One week flat, For every day and For babies & children contain very small amounts of FOS (Fructooligosaccharides) and we have many IBS customers that happily take these products with no problems at all.
 However, if your customer is following a strict FODMAPs diet, he or she may prefer to take one of our products that doesn’t contain FOS.
 If this is the case we have a number of suitable FODMAPs friendly products :

-If you are a healthcare practitioner and reading this this because you have an interest in IBS, it is worth noting that some probiotics in our range have been clinically trialled for their benefits in helping to support gut health in those with IBS, and particularly in those with bloating, flatulence and so on.
-To read more about the benefits of probiotics for IBS, click here.
+If you are a healthcare practitioner and are reading this this because you have an interest in IBS, it is worth noting that some live cultures have been clinically trialled against gut health in those with IBS, and particularly in those with bloating, flatulence and so on.
+To read more about live cultures for IBS, head over to the Probiotics Learning Lab.